TIPS on Eating Out on the Low FODMAP Diet

 Finding fast, convenient options on the low FODMAP diet isn't as difficult as it sounds.
 French fries, for instance, are usually safe, as are potato wedges.
 Just make sure they haven't been seasoned with onion or garlic.
 Salads are another safe option -- just watch out for dried fruits, apples and croutons, which are commonly added to salad.
 Casa de Sante portable low FODMAP Certified salad dressings fit easily into your purse and are great on the go.
 Gluten-free bread on sandwiches helps make them low FODMAP, and grilled chicken and salmon are also safe.

-When you're headed out for Chinese food, stick to rice and rice noodle dishes.
+When you're headed out for Chinese food and Eating Out on the Low FODMAP Diet, stick to rice and rice noodle dishes.
 Rice paper rolls are a yummy alternative to traditional egg rolls as an appetizer.
 Just watch out for garlic and onion seasonings, which may be common.
 On the curry menu, stick to choices that use coconut milk, and ask them to hold the onions.
 Regular soy sauce has gluten, but Tamari soy sauce is safe.
 You can also season your dish with salt, pepper, or other safe herbs.

 Pizza and Burgers

 Pizza might sound out of the question, but you're in luck.
 Many places now have a gluten-free crust.
 Most pizza sauce contains garlic and onion, so be sure to ask what's included in the marinara before you order -- it is likely unsafe.
 If the sauce isn't OK to eat, you can ask that your pie be topped with simple tomato paste, or just hold the sauce and have your pizza brushed in olive oil.
 The cheeses used on most pizza, mozzarella and Parmesan, are low FODMAP so you're free to add as much as you want.
 Safe toppings include meats and olives.